VoPhuongAnh/Session-6.1-Data-driven.-Unit-Economics/README.md

 The datasets are in the shared folder on Google Drive: https://drive.google.com/drive/folders/1qhOW9Y2orRXuzbX-kXEmuJ7TMQiRs2Uv?usp=drive_link

+We collected data from 5 different excel files and try to idientify the connection among the files.

 ### B - The main goals

 By doing this analysis, TechStream Solutions's aiming to :